HelenMa9998/Easy_hard_AL/README.md

 ## Adaptive adversarial
 ### Introduction
-This project is the code for paper Adaptive Adversarial samples based Active learning for medical image classification based on python and pytorch framework.
+This project is the code for the paper Adaptive Adversarial Samples based Active Learning for Medical Image Classification The implementation is based on Python and Pytorch framework.

 ### Requirements
-The main package and version of the python environment are as follows
+The main package and version of the Python environment are as follows
 ```
 # Name                    Version
 python                    3.8.5